 Don’t want to part with your old iPhone?
 It has been a big part of your life for two years after all so if you don’t want to get rid of your trusty iPhone, or leave it sitting in a drawer, then why not put it to good use as something else.

-Turn your old iPhone into a free security camera
+Turn it into a security Camera

 Keep an eye on your pets while you’re at work, check your house is safe while you’re on holiday or just find out who is eating all of your biscuits.
 All of this is possible with Manything for iOs.
 You can live-stream footage, set motion alerts and cloud-record for peace of mind.